derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-15/05/2022 16:24:01 : 3 Database Admins walked into a NoSQL bar.
+16/05/2022 16:25:24 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Real programmers can write assembly code in any language.
+There are II types of people: Those who understand Roman Numerals and those who don't.
 <!-- replace-with-joke ends -->